vectors_in_intervals.linear_inequality_systems

 Return the equivalent homogeneous system.

-A class for inhomogeneous linear inequality systems
+A class for inhomogeneous linear inequality systems.

-A x <= b, B x <= c
+A x < a, B x <= b

 category(self)